Kulli culture

 The Kulli culture was a prehistoric culture in southern Balochistan (Gedrosia) in Pakistan ca. 2500 - 2000 BCE.
-The pottery and other artifacts are similar to those of the Indus Valley civilization and it is not clear whether the Kulli culture is a local variation of the Indus Valley civilization or an own culture complex.
-The culture is named after an archaeological site discovered by Sir Aurel Stein.

 Settlements

 More than 100 settlement sites are known but very few are excavated.
 Some of them have the size of small towns and are similar to those of the Indus Valley civilization.
 The houses are built of local stone along streets.
 The latter are sometimes paved.
 There are stairs on the street for getting access to higher levels.
 The settlements are often placed at important strategic positions on small hills overlooking the surrounding country side.
 Most settlements are close to dams.
 Murda Sang is one town, about 35 ha big.
 The latest occupation level belongs to the Kulli culture.

 Nindowari is an important settlement of the Kulli culture.

 Kulli culture ware is also found in the latest stratum of Sohr Damb (Nal), so, in the past, Sohr Damb was understood as belonging to the Kulli culture.
 But more recently, this site is rather seen as mostly belonging to its own, earlier, pottery tradition (also known as 'Nal pottery'), linked more to Baluchistan.